discus0434/pdf-translator/README.md

 ## Features

-This repository translates PDF files into Japanese, preserving the original layout.
-The translated PDF files are saved in `./outputs` directory.
+This repository offers an API endpoint that translates English PDF files into Japanese, preserving the original layout.
+If you use `translator.py`, The translated PDF files are saved in `./outputs` directory.

 To speed up the translation process, **translation is performed until "References" section in the PDF file**.
 After that, the rest of the page is copied as it is.